Spiritual Growth + Groups Within CDE.

 Anima Christi

 • This group centers on deep spiritual formation and intimacy with Jesus through prayer, reflection, and sacramental life.
 Inspired by the ancient prayer “Anima Christi,” members seek to be united with the heart and soul of Christ — to be healed, sanctified, and strengthened by His presence.
 Ideal for those drawn to contemplative spirituality, intercession, or the interior life.
+The spirit of the group reflects the virtues of St. Joseph, the Silent Witness — particularly his purity, silence, and hidden union with God.

 • Galatians 2:20

-“It is no longer I who live, but Christ who lives in me.”
+“It is no longer I who live, but Christ who lives in me.

 Servi Christi

 • Rooted in the call to serve, this group embodies the humility and love of Christ the Servant.
 Members are encouraged to live out their faith through acts of mercy, community service, and daily discipleship.
 Perfect for those with a heart for mission, outreach, or servant leadership within the Church and the world.
+This group embodies St. Joseph the Worker.

 • Mark 10:45